Jiahao419/DS506-Final-Project/README.md

 > 📥 **Full data**
 > To fully reproduce the experiments, download `flights_cleaned.csv` and `weather_daily.csv`
 > from the Google Drive folder linked below and place them in the `data/` directory.

 ---

-## ✈️ Flight Delay Prediction using US DOT & Weather Data

-**Boston University – CS506: Data Science Tools & Applications**

----

-### 📘 Project Overview

-This project predicts **flight delays** by combining **US DOT On-Time Performance** data with **daily origin & destination weather** and several **engineered operational features**.

-We study how airline, route, congestion, calendar effects, and coarse-grained weather jointly affect the probability that a flight arrives **15+ minutes late**.
-The goal is not to perfectly predict every delay (which is extremely hard with public data), but to build a **clean, reproducible modeling pipeline** and quantify **how much signal** we can extract from these factors.

----